“Change is not mandatory. Neither is survival”.

 Transformation Governance

 A transformation Governance framework is needed to steer the transformation to a successful outcome.
-Given the risks and uncertainties involved, especially in the early stages, an incremental and iterative approach is appropriate.

 1. Roles and Responsibilities

-Of course everyone in the organization must contribute to the transformation, we need a group of people dedicated to leading and sustaining the change.
+Of course everyone in the organization must contribute to the transformation, however we need a group of people dedicated to leading and sustaining the change.
 This team may referred to by names like: the Transformation Steering Team, Lean-Agile Center of Excellence (LACE), the Lean-Agile Transformation Team, or simple, the Agile Center of Excellence.

 Leadership plays a critical role in any transformation.
 The leadership team not only owns the outcomes, they must play an active role as mentors, coaches, problem solvers, and must invest time and resources accordingly.
 To do this, they must understand what needs to be done and how to get it done.